lake-afton-public-observatory/lapo-exhibits/README.md

 - The files in this repo will be hosted on a server on-site using a static IP of 192.168.1.200 - make sure "home" links point there.
 - Code documentation can be found on [Github](https://github.com/hakimel/reveal.js/)
 - Please use existing exhibits as a template, avoid too much custom CSS.
 - If you want to add a new feature discuss you may submit a pull request but we'd love to chat about it first.
-[Seth Duncan](sduncan@lakeafton.com) or [Michael Neth](mneth@lakeafton.com).
+Send questions to [Seth Duncan](sduncan@lakeafton.com) or [Michael Neth](mneth@lakeafton.com).

 ## Technology
 - These presentations will be running on Raspberry Pi powered 10" touchscreens running 1280x800 resolution.
 Please take these constraints into consideration.